clojure-emacs/cider/README.md

 * If your tests are not following the `some.ns-test` naming convention you can customize the variable `cider-test-infer-test-ns`.
-It should be bound to a function that takes the current ns and returns the matching test ns (which may be the same as the current ns).
+It should be bound to a function that takes the current namespace and returns the matching test namespace (which may be the same as the current namespace).

 * If you want to view the test report regardless of whether the tests have passed or failed: